elastic/apm-agent-java/apm-agent-core/README.md

 The ring buffer decouples the transaction-producing threads from the co.elastic.apm.agent.report.ReportingEventHandler, which is single-threaded and sends the transactions to the APM server via HTTP.

-The class co.elastic.apm.agent.report.ReporterConfiguration contains all relevant configuration options for the reporter.
+The class co.elastic.apm.agent.report.ReporterConfigurationImpl contains all relevant configuration options for the reporter.

 ## Lifecycle